Skip to main content

 Quick Start

-- Click ▶ start (fills Start Date with current time and End Date with start time + default duration, starts tracking)
+3. Click ▶ start (fills Start Date with current time and End Date with start time + 5 minutes, starts tracking)

 Tip: Use the Session timer to track individual work sessions, and the Total Break timer to see cumulative break time across your entire tracking session.